victoralfred/langfuse_inspectai_whatifd_integration/README.md

 # fxtrade agent-faithfulness evaluation + whatifd harness

-A local harness that (1) re-implements the broken Langfuse "Claude Code evaluator" as a **corrected faithfulness evaluator**, and (2) wires it end-to-end into a **whatifd failure-rescue experiment** against live Langfuse.
+A local harness that
+- (1) re-implements the broken Langfuse "Claude Code evaluator" as a **corrected faithfulness evaluator**
+-  and (2) wires it end-to-end into a **whatifd failure-rescue experiment** against live Langfuse.
 Grounded in live data (`192.168.1.104:3000`, 2026-05-30).

 ## Layout